Spend a 3-Day Weekend In Oregon Wine Country

 Today’s travels take you just 30-45 minutes south to Salem—providing plenty of time to sip your way through even more acclaimed wineries en route to Oregon’s state capital.

 Take Highway 99W south from the northern Willamette Valley for easy access to most of the region’s wineries.
-Along the way, the sustainably minded Left Coast Estate pours a handful of popular varietals in the midst of a stately oak grove and cooks wood-fired pizzas that are topped with local ingredients.
-Just off the highway, Eola Hills Legacy Estate Vineyard comprises a spacious patio, sweeping vineyard views, and several award-winning wines.
+Highlights include the sustainably minded Left Coast Estate (residing in the midst of a stately oak grove and pouring popular varietals alongside wood-fired pizzas topped with local ingredients) and Durant Vineyards—which pours estate-grown pinot noir, sparkling wines, rosé, and other popular selections in a laid-back tasting room.

-Once in Salem, stop into the ground-breaking Willamette Valley Vineyards—which produces some of the best wines Oregon has to offer and hosts one of the region’s most beautiful tasting rooms.
+Once in Salem, stop into the ground-breaking Willamette Valley Vineyards—which hosts one of the region’s most beautiful tasting rooms.
 Afterward, wrap up your day’s wine tour with a tasting flight at the Mexican-American family-owned Cória Estates—whose patio offers sunset views of the Oregon Coast Range to the west.

 If you didn’t fill up on pizza at Left Coast Estate, treat yourself to lunch or dinner at laid-back eateries in Salem.

-Taproot Lounge and Cafe dishes a wide range of vegetarian- and vegan-friendly pub grub in an upbeat environment, the hip Fork Forty Food Hall brings together a handful of food vendors and an on-site bar for a globetrotting culinary experience, and the Black-owned Epilogue Kitchen and Cocktails pairs a creative drinks list with elevated pub dishes (many of which are crafted with seasonal ingredients).
+Taproot Lounge and Cafe dishes a wide range of vegetarian- and vegan-friendly pub grub in an upbeat environment, the hip Fork Forty Food Hall brings together a handful of food vendors and an on-site bar for a globetrotting culinary experience, and Happy Bibimbap House serves a variety of fresh, flavorful Korean dishes.

 Choose between a pair of hotels in Salem—one a classic overnight stay and the other (as of 2023) a new arrival on the local lodging scene.